What is water clarity?

 Clarity Tube

-A 1-metre-long, 50-mm-diameter clear acrylic tube used to visually assess water clarity.
+A 1-metre-long, 50-mm-diameter clear acrylic tube can be used to visually assess water clarity.
 The tube has a matte black target attached to a magnetic slider which is moved through the tube away from the eye until it cannot be seen anymore.
 The clearer the water, the further away (in metres) the target can be seen.
 The clarity tube is effective for relatively turbid water with a clarity less than 1 m.
-However, limitations in tube length make this method inappropriate for measuring clarity in clear waters.
+However, limitations in tube length make this method inappropriate for measuring clarity in waters with clarity of more than 1 metre.

 Turbidity